Title IX Frequently Asked Questions for Students

 Can I have an attorney?

-Yes, you can have an attorney present throughout your case.
+Yes, you can have an attorney present throughout your case as your support person.
 The attorney is allowed to accompany you to all meetings that pertain to your case.
 However, they are not allowed to delay, disrupt, or interfere with any meeting or proceeding.
-They are also required to meet with the Dean of Students (or designee) in advance of the adjudication so that they can understand their role in the case.

 How many support people can I have in the adjudication with me?

 You are allowed to have one support at any meeting, but it does not need to be the same person at every meeting.
-Your support person can help you understand the adjudication procedure, review your documents, help form questions, and provide emotional support etc. Your support person can be anyone you choose including a faculty or staff member, student, attorney, parent, etc. You may need different kinds of support throughout the process and are encouraged to have as much support as you feel you need.
+Your support person can help you understand the investigation and adjudication procedures, assist in review of documents, help form questions, and provide emotional support etc. Your support person can be anyone you choose including a faculty or staff member, student, attorney, parent, etc. You may need different kinds of support throughout the process and are encouraged to have as much support as you feel you need.

 When I make a complaint, what are some of the charges that I can bring forth?

 Charges are not determined by the Complainant.
-Based on the conduct initially reported, the Dean of Students will determine the charges and will write a Notice of Investigation to be delivered to the parties.
+Based on the conduct initially reported, the Title IX Coordinator and Dean of Students will determine the charges and will write a detailed Notice of Investigation to be delivered to the parties.
 After the parties are interviewed by the investigator, they will review the incident summary for all potential campus policy violations and, if necessary, will amend any charges and send an updated Notice of Investigation.

 What is the difference between the on campus process and going to the police?